 BUNGALOW JAZZ is an occasional series of combo jazz performances in the intimacy and warmth of Becky’s unique East Columbus home.
 Becky’s big old 1910 bungalow sits on an acre ravine lot on East Fifth Avenue, deeply connected to Columbus’s jazz community, Becky has long opened her house for friendly musical gatherings.
-Since closing her Columbus Music Hall, she still sees the need for places where musicians and their audiences can mingles.
+Since closing her Columbus Music Hall, she still sees the need for places where musicians and their audiences can mingle.
 Hence, Bungalow Jazz, the casual “house concert” jazz party.

 The combined first-floor space seats about fifty people with overflow in the dining room (home to the English pub bar familiar to denizens of the Firehouse).
 Every event is BYOB, with free snacks, desserts, soft drinks and coffee furnished by your hostess.
 BYO goodies too, if you want to contribute to the munchies.
 And by all means, bring your own children: The atmosphere is family-style and welcoming.